JNCIMDevelopers/TeamScheduler/README.md

 - ELECTRIC GUITAR

 ## Special Considerations
 There are cases where no one is available for a role (ex.
-Worship Leader).
+Worship Leader)
 - Manual triage is required to shuffle the assignments.
 - This may cause the revised schedule to break at least one of the assignment eligiblity criterias.